 - the FTE fellowship time of other dedicated fellowship research/technical staff, including post-doctoral research staff.

 Project costs directly related to the fellowship, including:

 - consumables required specifically for the fellowship project

-- small equipment (up to $10,000 per item) required specifically for the fellowship project
+- equipment required specifically for the fellowship project

 - travel to conduct research for the Fellow and dedicated fellowship research/technical staff